-First, mix together a little bit of the dye and developer, then apply it to a tiny underside section at the back of your hair.
+For the colour test, mix a little bit of the dye together with the developer and then apply it to a tiny underside section at the back of your hair (or a less visible area of your roots if you've gone the regrowth refresh option).
 Wait the length of time required on the formula’s instructions, rinse with water and shampoo, then blow-dry.
-If you’re happy with the shade, apply the rest.
-If you don’t like the shade, at least this way you won’t notice it.
-Better to be safe than sorry!
+If you’re happy with the shade, you're good to go ahead and continue.
+If you don’t like it, having a small area of it is certainly preferable to a whole head's worth.
+Better to be safe than sorry, right?

 Begin with dry hair

-After your colour test and once hair is dry, section it into quadrants, parting it in the middle from the forehead down to the nape of the neck.
-Make a horizontal part from ear to ear and clip up each quadrant so it’s neatly out of the way.
+Starting with dry hair, section it into quadrants, parting it in the middle from the forehead all the way down to the nape of the neck.
+Next, divide hair horizontally, creating a part running from ear to ear, then clip up each quadrant so any section except the one you're applying to will be neatly out of the way.

-Start at your roots as hair dye needs to stay on longer than the colour on your lengths.
-Unclip a back quadrant and, working in thin horizontal rows, squirt dye across the first inch of hair and rub in.
-Keep going until you’ve coated all the roots and clip hair up again.
-Repeat on the other quadrants.
+Considering roots are where the biggest colour disparity will be, hair dye needs to stay on this area longer than the colour on your lengths, so they should always serve as your starting point.
+To apply, unclip a back quadrant and work in thin horizontal rows, squirting dye across the first inch of hair and rubbing in.
+Repeat across all quadrants until you’ve coated all of your roots.

-You may need to use a second box of dye.
-Working in 5cm sections, apply colour down to the ends, rubbing in with your hands or combing through.
+Working in 5cm sections, apply colour down to the ends, rubbing in with your hands or combing through to disperse.
 Leave it on as long as instructed.
-If you are using a permanent and it’s not the first time you’ve applied this exact colour, only work it through the ends for the last 10 minutes.
-Rinse, then shampoo and condition.

 Once you've rinsed out your colour, just shampoo and condition as usual, then style as desired.
 And hey, why not treat yourself to a DIY bouncy blow-dry to really seal in that salon-style look?
 You're practically a pro.